python-pillow/Pillow/Demos/README.md

     python setup.py bdist_egg

-## Install it via Package Management System
+## Install it via package management system

 HomeBrew is cool, you could use it instead of MacPorts on OS X.